Differences between Current Ratio vs. Quick Ratio

 Apple’s Current Ratio and Quick Ratio

-Now that we know the calculation of the Current Ratio and quick ratio let us compare the two for Apple (product company).
-The below graph depicts the Current Ratio and Quick Ratio of Apple for the past 10 years.
+Now that we know the current ratio calculation and quick ratio let us compare the two for Apple (product company).
+The below graph depicts Apple's Current Ratio and Quick Ratio for the past ten years.

 source: ycharts